 There are multiple tools provided within the Migration Assistant, and across the web which can assist with multiple aspects of Migrating to Lightning.

-Always research if you are unsure, and if something is out of your grasp, then do contact the Hyphen8 Team and we will be more than happy to perform your Lighting Transition for you.
+Always research if you are unsure, and if something is out of your grasp, then do contact the Hyphen8 Team and we will be more than happy to work with you on your Lighting Transition project.

 Run The Lightning Experience Transition Assistant